-It is an automated process that creates crowns and veneers in an efficient, accurate and painless way, more effectively than other procedures that have come before it.
-Using 3D imaging and special software, the exact dimensions of a patient’s teeth are calculated and a digital scan of the required crown is created.
+CEREC technology is an automated process that creates crowns and veneers in an efficient, accurate and painless way.
+CEREC is a more effective way of making crowns and veneers than other procedures that have come before it.
+The technology uses 3D imaging and special software to calculate the exact dimensions of a patient’s teeth.
+This data results in the creation of a digital scan of the required crown.

 A high precision cutting and tooling machine then sculpts a tooth to create an exact replica of the scan.
-The crown is then ready for immediate application to the tooth.
-The whole process can be done in a single visit to the dentist.
+Finally, the crown is ready for immediate application to the tooth.
+The whole process can happen in a single visit to the dentist.

 CEREC crowns vs traditional dental crowns

 Traditionally veneers and crowns required two time-consuming dental visits.
-The first visit was to take a mould of the required crown and a second visit to apply it.
-In between that time a temporary filling may have been needed as well.
-Using CEREC technology, your crown can be designed, milled and fitted in a single visit, compared to almost a week using the traditional method.
+The first visit was to take a mould of the necessary crown and a second visit to apply it.
+In between that time, a temporary filling may have been needed as well.
+Using CEREC technology, your crown can be designed, milled and fitted in a single visit, compared to over a week using the traditional method.

-Because CEREC technology is digital, it removes the need for moulds, which is great relief for those patients who gag.
+Because CEREC technology is digital, it removes the need for moulds; this is a great relief for those patients who gag.
 It also reduces the need for anaesthetics (numbing) to a single visit.
-The traditional method is still used in certain cases, such as bridges.
+The traditional method is still used in some instances, such as bridges.
 Research has also shown that a CEREC crown is just as strong and durable as a normal one.
 And the aesthetics are excellent.